The Beginner’s Guide to the Best Mushrooms for Health*

 Chaga (Inonotus obliquus)

-- As an adaptogenic mushroom, it helps your body naturally adapt to stress.*
+- As an adaptogenic mushroom, it may help support your body's natural ability to adapt to occasional daily stress.*

 - Chaga is sometimes called “the king of mushrooms.”

-- It also supports healthy inflammatory function and contains antioxidant properties, thanks to its high melanin content.*
+- It also may support healthy inflammatory function within normal ranges and has a high melanin content.*

 - It’s traditionally used to support the skin, immune system, healthy digestion, and the body's natural cleansing processes.*